 “If everyone is equal before God, then everyone is equal before price.”
 (John Wanamaker)

 Not all customers are created equal.
 Certain groups find more value in a given good than others do.
-A smart professional spots this and realises that pushing the same sticker price across the whole market is inefficient: in some cases it leaves a good chunk of money in the pockets of customers rather than the coffers of the business, in other cases it prevents sales that are still profitable at some lower price.
-This session explores the fascinating challenge of tailoring prices to customer valuations.
-One lesson is that, paradoxically, proper price discrimination requires some input from customers– the traditional “take-it-or-leave-it” is not sufficient because it is the customer who ultimately decides whether something is cheap or expensive.
-Second, while there are many forms of discrimination, they belong to one of three categories: observation, offering or mechanism.
-The session explains these labels and proposes many examples and possible actions.
+A smart professional spots this and realises that pushing the same price across the market is inefficient: in some cases it leaves a good chunk of money in the pockets of customers, in other cases it prevents sales that would still be profitable at some lower price.
+This session explores the fascinating challenge of tailoring prices to individual valuations.
+One lesson is that proper price discrimination requires some input from customers– the traditional “take-it-or-leave-it” is not sufficient because it is the customer who ultimately decides whether something is cheap or expensive.
+Second, while there are many forms of discrimination, they fall into one of three buckets: observation, offering or mechanism.
+The session presents several examples to explain these labels and suggests an action plan.